 In order to alleviate the pain of users moving, synchronizing or backing up data between cloud accounts, MultCloud formally joined the net in 2010 and provided multiple cloud storage management services.
 You'll already understand some suppliers, like cloudHQ and Wondershare InClowdz.
 Currently you'll use MultCloud.

 MultCloud may be a nice package.
-It cannot solely integrate and manage multiple cloud drives, however conjointly permits you to transfer, sync, and back up data between cloud drives.
+It doesn't integrate and manage multiple cloud drives solely.
+Instead, it conjointly permits you to transfer, sync, and back up data between cloud drives.
 With a straightforward interface, you'll access all connected cloud accounts along in one place, and might seamlessly move data using Cloud Transfer, Cloud Sync, Cloud Backup.

 Step 1: Head to the MultCloud homepage and enter relevant information to register an account.

 Step 2: Log in to MultCloud, choose "Add Cloud", and then choose Amazon S3 and Google Drive to add.

 Step 3: Select "Cloud Transfer" in MultCloud.
 In "FROM" field, select files or folders in Amazon S3 or whole Amazon S3 as the source.
 In "TO" field, click this interface to select Google Drive, which is the target drive that will receive content from your Amazon S3 account.